beyondeye/kotlin2dart/README.md

 For writing a new k2dart rule, it is best to start by copying an existing rule from the [rules directory](./ktlint-ruleset-k2dart/src/main/kotlin/com/beyondeye/k2dart/rules)
 - in the [ktlint-ruleset-k2dart](./ktlint-ruleset-k2dart) module, and add it in the same directory.
 You also have to add the new rule to the ``k2dart`` [ruleset file](./ktlint-ruleset-k2dart/src/main/kotlin/com/beyondeye/k2dart/CustomRuleSetProvider.kt) in ``getRuleProviders()`` method.
-Note that unlike in the original ``ktlint`` each rule is associated with a priority that determine the execution order of the rule (higher priority: rule execute earlier).
+Note that unlike in the original ``ktlint`` each rule is associated with a priority that determine the execution order of the rule (higher priority: rule executes earlier).
 Default priority, if not specified, is zero.
 An alternative way to estabilish dependency in execution order between rules, that is also used in the original ktlint, is to define the ``visitorModifiers`` argument in the constructor of ``Rule`` with the list of dependency, for example
 ```kotlin